sitespeedio/pagexray/README.md

 # HARtoPageSummary
 Convert a HAR to a summary of a page, more describing what's important of a web page.
 This is a part of the coming sitespeed.io 4.0.

+## What do we collect?
+ * The size and the number of requests per content type
+ * The size and requests per domain
+ * The number of requests per response
+ * The base domain and the httpVersion used for the base asset (the main HTML document)
+ * All assets (responses) with the following data: type, url, size, expires (a normalized expires convering max-age/expires to just expires in seconds), status (response code), timeSinceLastModified (using the last modified field in the reponse header and normalizing to seconds), httpVersion and all request and response headers.

 ## Install
 ```bash
 npm install HARtoPageSummary -g